Marijuana is legal for adults and is taxed and regulated similarly to alcohol; state also has a medical marijuana law

 Updates

-On May 30, 2023, Minnesota became the 23rd legalization state when Gov. Tim Walz (D) signed HF 100 into law.
+On May 30, 2023, Minnesota became the 23rd cannabis legalization state when Gov. Tim Walz (D) signed HF 100 into law.
+The first adult-use cannabis stores opened in 2025, with all of the initial retailers operated by tribes.
+You can check out the Minnesota Star Tribune’s map to find stores in your area.

-The new law also keeps hemp-derived THC products legal, while imposing taxes and regulations.
+The legalization law also keeps hemp-derived THC products legal, while imposing taxes and regulations.
 It allows the two existing medical cannabis businesses to continue operating and to sell limited amounts of cannabis for adults’ use.

-Minnesota also has a medical cannabis law which then-Governor Mark Dayton signed into law in 2014, after insisting on modifications that made it extremely restrictive.
+Minnesota has a medical cannabis law which then-Governor Mark Dayton (D) signed into law in 2014, after insisting on modifications that made it extremely restrictive.
 Thanks to the work of advocates and the openness of regulators, however, the program has improved substantially.

 In May 2021, the legislature and Gov. Tim Walz approved allowing raw/ flower cannabis — including smoking — for adults 21 and older and expanded caregiver provisions.
-Unfortunately, the legislature has not expanded the number of medical cannabis businesses.
-The entire state is served by only two manufacturers, each of which has four dispensary locations.

 Stay connected